Murder of the Kumari-Baker sisters

 Davina and Jasmine Kumari-Baker were murdered by their mother who stabbed them to death at their home in Stretham, Cambridgeshire, England, while they slept on 13 June 2007.
 Rekha Kumari-Baker was sentenced to life imprisonment with a minimum tariff of 33 years.
 In 2010 the BBC stated that the punishment was "one of the longest jail terms given to a woman in the UK in modern times."

+Murders

+On the day of the murders, Rekha Kumari-Baker took her two daughters on a shopping trip to the Lakeside Centre, near Thurrock, Essex.

 The older daughter Davina, aged 16, was killed first, with Kumari-Baker stabbing her 39 times.
 The younger daughter Jasmine, aged 13, was found dead in her bed stabbed 29 times.
+After the murder, Kumari-Baker called a friend of hers, who was a special constable, and admitted that she had murdered her children and said that she had "done something terrible".

 The prosecutor stated that Rekha Kumari-Baker killed the girls as a form of revenge against her ex-husband and father of the girls, David Baker.
-The murderer had purchased kitchen knives from ASDA, the murder weapons, on 11 June.
+Kumari-Baker had purchased kitchen knives, the murder weapons, from ASDA on 11 June.

+Judge Mr Justice Bean said that Rekha Kumari-Baker desired to "retaliate against David Baker and destroy the happiness in his life", but also said that her motive could not be fully determined by investigators.
+He said that her defense was "flimsy and insubstantial".
+The jury took 35 minutes to convict her.

 Council review

 Cambridgeshire County Council conducted a review into the murders and found they could not have been prevented and listed recommendations for social workers in relation to the review.